timschneiderxyz/fyWin/.github/README.md

 You can run this script in two different modes, `Interactive` or `Silent`.

-#### Interactive

-In this mode the script asks you which function you want to execute and which not.
+**Interactive:** In this mode the script asks you which function you want to execute and which not.

-#### Silent

-If you select this mode, the script will execute all functions one after the other without asking you.
+**Silent:** If you select this mode, the script will execute all functions one after the other without asking you.

 ### Notes